MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/plans/element-maxtransfersizeinmegabytes.md

 # MaxTransferSizeInMegabytes

 Defines the size of an individual download in MB which a compliant application should permit over a metered connection without explicit user approval of the connection being used.
 Must be a value from 0 to 2<sup>32nd</sup>.
-Windows Store apps can retrieve this information using the [**DataPlanStatus**](https://msdn.microsoft.com/library/windows/apps/br207256) class.
+UWP apps can retrieve this information using the [**DataPlanStatus**](https://msdn.microsoft.com/library/windows/apps/br207256) class.

 ## Element hierarchy